 Then you walked in and my heart went “Boom!”

 Ford Mansion—Morristown, New Jersey

 As an aide-de-camp to George Washington, Hamilton was staying with him at the Ford Mansion during the time "A Winter’s Ball/Helpless" is set.
 And though he had, in fact, briefly met Elizabeth Schuyler previously according to Chernow, it was during this period in Morristown that they fell in love, so humming “Helpless” while touring the mansion would be entirely appropriate.
 Opening hours vary, so check the website or call before visiting.While you’re in Morristown, you can also swing by the Campfield House, where Eliza—then apparently known as Betsey, if the historical marker is to be believed—was living during their courtship.
 And you can also visit the statue at the top of this story, depicting a conversation between the Marquis de Lafayette, George Washington, and Hamilton on the Morristown Green.

 Now everyone give it up for the maid of honor

 Schuyler Mansion – Albany, New York

 While the site where Eliza and Alexander wed is not mentioned explicitly in the song that celebrates their nuptials, it is known to have been at her family’s home in Albany, New York.
-Currently, tours are available by appointment, should you want to toast to the groom (To the groom!
+Regular tours are offered, should you want to toast to the groom (To the groom!
 To the groom!
 To the groom!) and to the bride (To the bride!
 To the bride!
 To the bride!) in the room where it happened.

 Instead of me